Follow

 Illustration by Jenny Robins

 Lu Flux is one of the most interesting new British ethical fashion labels and one of the highlights in this year’s Estethica exhibition at London Fashion Week.
-Katia Bololia meets her in her studio at the industrial end of East London to talk about her latest collection, ‘Dame and Knight’, ethical fashion and taking life less seriously.
+Katia Bololia meets her in her studio at the industrial end of East London to talk about her latest collection, this ‘Dame and Knight’, information pills ethical fashion and taking life less seriously.

 Firstly, tell us a bit about yourself and your journey in the fashion world so far.